danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 ## The dream of the monorepo

 In this post, I am going to share an approach to building Python monorepos that solves these issues in a very elegant way.
-The goals are:
+The benefits of this approach are:
-- **integration/compatibility with any `uv` project**
+- **it works with any `uv` project** (even yours!)
-- **little to zero maintenance and boilerplate**
+- **it needs little to zero maintenance and boilerplate**
-- **end-to-end build pipeline caching**
+- **it provides end-to-end build pipeline caching**
-- **easy to run locally and in CI**
+- **it's easy to run locally and in CI**

 We will walk through a typical monorepo setup and use [uv](https://astral.sh/uv) and [Dagger](https://dagger.io) to build lightning-fast and modular build pipelines.
 Feel free to check out the docs for these tools ([uv quickstart](https://docs.astral.sh/uv/getting-started/), [Dagger quickstart](https://docs.dagger.io/quickstart/daggerize)).
 Impatient readers can jump straight to the [Dagger module](#a-thousand-daggers).